 - You will need to have at least $3,000 of earned income to qualify for the credit

-And don’t forget that if you have questions about claiming this tax credit on your tax return, don’t hesitate to use a tax preparation company like H&R Block.
+And don’t forget that if you have questions about claiming this tax credit on your tax return, you can use a tax preparation company like TurboTax.
 They have live CPAs available to answer your questions.